bvonboyen/bvonboyen.github.io/_projects/soccersim.md

 The upcoming architecture expands SoccerSim from a static team-factor model toward a **hierarchical Bayesian / mixed-effects framework**, aligning with reinsurance-style risk aggregation principles:

 **Planned extensions**
+- 🧩 **Expand factor modeling**
+  - Include shock factors for realistic derby, weather, and team management changes
+  - Potentially consider a state space model to allow for stochastic trends in the data
 - 🧩 **Hierarchical team-player factors**
   - Player-level attack/participation coefficients with shrinkage priors
   - Team strength as a dynamic mixture of player availability and form